awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-access-hive.md

   select count(key) from inputTable ;
   ```

-For a more advanced use case and example combining HBase and Hive, see the AWS Big Data Blog post, [Combine NoSQL and Massively Parallel Analytics Using Apache HBase and Apache Hive on Amazon EMR](http://aws.amazon.com/blogs/big-data/combine-nosql-and-massively-parallel-analytics-using-apache-hbase-and-apache-hive-on-amazon-emr)\.
+For a more advanced use case and example combining HBase and Hive, see the AWS Big Data Blog post, [Combine NoSQL and massively parallel analytics using Apache HBase and Apache Hive on Amazon EMR](http://aws.amazon.com/blogs/big-data/combine-nosql-and-massively-parallel-analytics-using-apache-hbase-and-apache-hive-on-amazon-emr)\.